sh1boot/sh1boot.github.io/_drafts/casting-out-bazillions.md

 Next you can try the same thing mod 11.
 Now you have a one in 99 chance of being wrong.
-Digit transpositions only sneak through if they're swapped with across an interval of two.
+Digit transpositions only sneak through if they're swapped across an interval of two.

 Next you can try mod 101 for a one in 9999 chance of being wrong, and digit transpositions must be across an interval of four.